Is Pain With Teeth Aligners Avoidable? Top Tips On Pain Management

 There are several ways in which you can minimise any soreness or discomfort:

-Wrap a pack of frozen peas or vegetables or an icepack in a towel and place it gently against your cheek or jaw.
+Wrap a pack of frozen peas or vegetables or an ice pack in a towel and place it gently against your cheek or jaw.
 You can repeat this several times a day, for up to ten minutes each time.
 Avoid letting the cold pack come into direct contact with your skin.

-1. Drink Cold Water
+Drink Cold Water

-Drinking cold water can help alleviate discomfort and it works in exactly the same way as a cold compress.
+Drinking cold water can help alleviate discomfort and it works in the same way as a cold compress.
 The good news is that you don’t have to take out your teeth aligners to drink water.

-1. Suck on Ice Cubes
+Suck on Ice Cubes

 Sucking on ice cubes can help reduce soreness in the mouth.
-Remember to suck and not chew, as chewing on ice-cubes can damage your clear aligners and cause heightened sensitivity as well.
+Remember to suck and not chew, as chewing on ice cubes can damage your clear aligners and cause heightened sensitivity as well.

-1. Take Over–the-Counter Painkillers
+Take Over-the-Counter Painkillers

-1. Bite down on a chewie
+Bite Down on a Chewie

 It can sometimes be difficult to get an aligner properly aligned.
 This is because each aligner differs slightly from the current position of the teeth.
 Help is at hand in the form of small soft plastic cylinders known as chewies.